sc15653/markdown-practice/README.md

 **Why I Enjoy Cooking Jollof**

-I love how the ingredients come together in one pot and fill the kitchen with a warm aroma as the rice cooks.
+I love how the ingredients come together in one pot, and fill the kitchen with a warm aroma as the rice cooks.
 Besides this, what i love the most is how it's served.
 I eat mine with grilled assorted meats and a chilled juice to balance the mood.

 **Again, more info about Duess and her love for jollof:**